 I am a philosopher working at the intersection of philosophy of mind and epistemology.
 Most of my research is on the imagination and imagistic representation.

-I am currently a postdoctoral research fellow in the LOGOS Research Group in Analytic Philosophy at the University of Barcelona.
+I am currently a postdoc in the philosophy department at York University.
+Before that, I was a postdoc in the LOGOS Research Group in Analytic Philosophy at the University of Barcelona.

 I got my Ph.D. in philosophy from New York University in 2023, supervised by Paul Boghossian, David Chalmers, and Jane Friedman.
 Before that, I did a B.A. in philosophy and psychology at the University of Miami.